-$$envELA = DEM - \left[\frac{(T{ELA} - T{corr19})100}{0.65}\right]$$ (4)
+envELA = DEM -

+$$\left[\frac{(T{ELA} - T{corr19}) \cdot 100}{0.65}\right]$$

+.
+(4)

-A further assumption implicit in this approach is that temperature varies vertically but not precipitation.
+A further assumption implicit in this approach is that temperature, but not precipitation, varies vertically.

-- 195 The reference topography for the 21 ka BP and PI envELA calculations is the PI topography, after the application of a correction accounting for the 120 m of elevation difference between the two periods due to the sea level decrease.
-This facilitates the comparison of the envELA datasets for the two periods and with the ELA values obtained from geomorphological reconstructions.
-The envELA computations for both the 21 ka BP and the PI are performed using three different topographies, the RegCM4, the HISTALP, and LAPrec ones.
-The three resulting envELA datasets are then averaged. - 200 Because the observational and simulated datasets do not use the same horizontal grid, we remapped the RegCM4 and LAPrec data onto the HISTALP 5 arcmin resolution grid.
+The reference topography for the 21 ka and PI envELA calculations is the PI topography, after the application of a correction accounting for the 120 m elevation difference between the two periods due to the sea level decrease.
+This facilitates the comparison of the envELA datasets for the two periods with the ELA values obtained from geomorphological reconstructions.
+The envELA computations for both 21 ka and the PI are performed using three different topographies, namely the RegCM4, the HISTALP, and LAPrec topographies.
+The three resulting envELA datasets are then averaged.
+Because the observational and simulated datasets do not use the same horizontal grid, we remapped the RegCM4 and LAPrec data onto the HISTALP 5 arcmin resolution grid.

-This method has already been validated for the Alpine region by Žebre et al. (2021) using two different ELA datasets: i) the Fluctuation of Glaciers (FoG) database of the World Glacier Monitoring Service (WGMS), from which geographically and climatologically distributed end-of-mass-balance-year ELA values over the Alps were selected for the period 1948 - 2017;
+This method has already been validated for the Alpine region by Žebre et al. (2021), who used the following two different ELA datasets: (i) the Fluctuations of Glaciers (FoG) database of the World Glacier Monitoring Service (WGMS), from which geographically and climatologically distributed end-of-mass-balance-year ELA values over the Alps were selected for the period 1948-2017; and (ii) the annual highest end-of-summer snowline altitude (SLA) derived from Landsat data for the western Alps for the period 2006-2019, which was analysed using a semi-automated remote sensing method (Racoviteanu et al., 2019).